AidanConn/GradeLens/README.md

 GradeLens is a full-stack application designed to:

 - Calculate GPAs for different class sections.
 - Compare GPA statistics across individual sections and grouped courses.
 - Track detailed grade distributions.
 - Identify students on the “Good” list (A or A-) and “Work” list (D+, D, D-, or F).

-This README outlines the steps to set up and run GradeLens, both:
+This README outlines how to set up and run GradeLens either:
-1. **Locally** (using native Python/Node.js toolchains), and
+1. **Locally** (using native Python/Node.js toolchains), or
 2. **Using Docker** (via Docker Compose).

 ---